-After each target, identify the Common Core Standards that are applicable

-Learning Target CCSS 9.2.
-The Reciprocal Function Family 9.2.
-CC.9-12.F- IF.C.7.D, CC.9-12.F- [Standard] - Graph rational functions, identifying zeros and asymptotes when suitable factorizations are available, and showing end behavior.
-BF.B.3 [Standard] - Identify the effect on the graph of replacing $f(x)$ by $f(x) + k$, $k f(x)$, $f(kx)$, and $f(x + k)$ for specific values of k (both positive and negative); find the value of k given the graphs.
+After each target, identify the Common Core Standards that are applicable Learning Target Standards 9.2.
+The Reciprocal Function Family 9.2NJSLS-F-IF.C.7.d, 5.2.
+The Reciprocal Failury NJSLS-F-BF.B.3, NJSLS- [Standard] - Graph rational functions, identifying zeros and asymptotes when suitable A-CED.A.2 factorizations are available, and showing end behavior.
+A-CED.A.Z Jactorizations are available, and snowing end behavior.
+[Standard] - Identify the effect on the graph of replacing $f(x)$ by $f(x) + k$, k $f(x)$, $f(kx)$, and f(x + k) for specific values of k (both positive and negative); find the value of k given the graphs.
 Experiment with cases and illustrate an explanation of the effects on the graph using technology.
-Include recognizing even and odd functions from their graphs and algebraic expressions for them.
+Include recognizing even and odd functions from their graphs and algebraic expressions for them. ı [Standard] Create equations in two or more variables to represent relationships [Standard] - Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.
 9.3.
-Rational Functions and Their Graphs [Standard] - Graph rational functions, identifying zeros and asymptotes when suitable factorizations are available, and showing end behavior.
-9.3.
-CC.9-12.F-IF.C.7.D, CC.9-12.F-BF.B.3 [Standard] - Identify the effect on the graph of replacing $f(x)$ by $f(x) + k$, $k f(x)$, $f(kx)$, and $f(x + k)$ for specific values of k (both positive and negative); find the value of k given the graphs.
-Experiment with cases and illustrate an explanation of the effects on the graph using technology.
-Include recognizing even and odd functions from their graphs and algebraic expressions for them.
+Rational Functions and Their Graphs 9.3.
+NJSLS-F-IF.C.7.d • 3.3.
+N33L3-1-11 .C.7.u [Standard] - Graph rational functions, identifying zeros and asymptotes when suitable factorizations are available, and showing end behavior.
 9.4.
 Rational Expressions 9.4.
-CC.9-12.A-SSE.A.2, CC.9-12.A-APR.D.6, [Standard] - Use the structure of an expression to identify ways to rewrite it.
-For example, see $x^4 - y^4$ as $(x^2)^2 - (y^2)^2$, thus recognizing it as a difference of squares that can be factored as $(x^2 - y^2)(x^2 + y^2)$.
-CC.9-12.APR.D.7, CC.9- 12.F-IF.B.5 [Standard] - Rewrite simple rational expressions in different forms; write $a(x)/b(x)$ in the form $q(x) + r(x)/b(x)$, where $a(x)$, $b(x)$, $q(x)$, and $r(x)$ are polynomials with the degree of $r(x)$ less than the degree of $b(x)$, using inspection, long division, or, for the more complicated examples, a computer algebra system.
-[Standard] - Understand that rational expressions form a system analogous to the rational numbers, closed under addition, subtraction, multiplication, and division by a nonzero rational expression; add, subtract, multiply, and divide rational expressions.
+NJSLS-A-SSE.A.2, NJSLS-A-APR.D.6, [Standard] - Use the structure of an expression to identify ways to rewrite it.
+For NJSLS-F-IF.B.5 example, see $x^4 - y^4$ as $(x^2)^2 - (y^2)^2$, thus recognizing it as a difference of squares that , can be factored as $(x^2 - y^2)(x^2 + y^2)$.
+[Standard] - Rewrite simple rational expressions in different forms; write $a(x)/b(x)$ in the form $q(x) + \frac{r(x)}{b(x)}$, where $a(x)$, $b(x)$, $q(x)$, and $r(x)$ are polynomials with the degree of $r(x)$ less than the degree of b(x), using inspection, long division, or, for the more complicated examples, a computer algebra system.
+[Standard] - Relate the domain of a function to its graph and, where applicable, to the quantitative relationship it describes.
+For example, if the function h(n) gives the number of person-hours it takes to assemble n engines in a factory, then the positive integers would be an appropriate domain for the function. ★ s 9.5.
+Adding and Subtracting Rational Expressions 9.5.
+NJSLS-A-SSE.A.2,